rayoz6546/Rayan/README.md

 # Rayan

-Welcome to my Github page where I show you some of the best courses and projects I have conducted throughout my academic journey!
+Welcome to my Github page where I show you some of the best courses and projects I have taken throughout my academic journey!
 Code, video demos, and other deliverables are provided.

 * Courses: To view some of the most important courses I have taken, related to Data Science, Machine Learning, Computer Systems, and Hardware Designs